dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/url-parser-data-enrichment.md

 Let's examine a synthetic dataset created for this article.
 It includes:

-- `user_id`: Web trackers typically assign unique ID to users for tracking their journeys and interactions over time.
+- `user_id`: Web trackers typically assign unique IDs to users for tracking their journeys and interactions over time.

 - `device_name`: User device information helps in understanding the user base's device.